 It’s not all that noisy, but it’s not as quiet as a Cricut or Silhouette machine.
 I compare it to the noise of a loud vacuum.

-What Software Do You Need for a Glowforge?
+What Software Do You Use With a Glowforge?

 One function of the Glowforge that is REALLY cool is that you can use your Glowforge to scan your own drawings that you’ve made with a pen or marker to then engrave or cut!